 You'll see from the photo that the cycle-path is generous enough that it doesn't feel cramped and also that cars pass at a reasonable distance.
 Nevertheless, this is outdated infrastructure.
 We were originally told there would be a proper cycle-path in this location by 2009.

-Also see Hackney Cyclist for more about CS2 and The Alternative Department for Transport for more about Royal College Street.
+Also see Hackney Cyclist for more and The Alternative Department for Transport for more about Royal College Street.
 This post was updated to include the words "floating bus stop" because this newly invented term has become commonly used to refer to bus stop bypasses.